 - Add baking soda, lavender, geranium and patchouli to a small mixing bowl.

-- Stir with a fork to incorporate essential oils into baking soda.
-(Mixing the oils in baking soda will help them to incorporate into the water better.)
+- Use a fork to mix well.
+(Mixing the oils with baking soda ahead of time will help them incorporate with the water better.)

-- Add mixture to a glass spray bottle and top off with water.
+- Add the mixture to the spray bottle and top off with water.

 - Shake well before use.

-- Spray into the air, floor, furniture, shoes, or cars to freshen the air!
+Mist one to two pumps into the air, over the floor, furniture, shoes, or cars to freshen the air!

-In my opinion, bergamot is the best smelling citrus oil out there.
-Paired with the tangy smell of lime and the zesty smell of ginger, this is a beautiful combination.
+Bergamot is a little-known oil and, in my opinion, is one of the best-smelling citrus oil out there.
+Pair it with the tangy scent of lime and the zesty aroma of ginger, and you have got yourself one beautiful combination.